-G15 is available in your choice of eclipse gray or white.
+G15 is available in your choice of eclipse grey or white.
 The m16 is available only in black they both have the mylar under the 4000 little dots on the lid.

 it’s subtle in person by the way I’ve had dot littered Zephyrus machines for up to a year and now they don’t particularly hold on to dust and dirt.

-And that PCIE 4.0 like I said a little bit less important both of these have single zone RGB backlit keyboards that means you can pick any color that you want
+And that PCIe 4.0 like I said a little bit less important both of these have single-zone RGB backlit keyboards which means you can pick any colour that you want

-But only one color at a given time for the entire keyboard these are not meant to be super blingy they do make things like the ASUS Strix and scar series
+But only one colour at a given time for the entire keyboard these are not meant to be super blingy they do make things like the ASUS Strix and scar series

 If you want RGB going every which way the m16 is targeted a little bit more at creators it only goes up to an RTX 3070.

-So, you can get RTX 3050 TI and RTX 3060 which is what we have whereas on the G15 a little more gaming oriented.
+So, you can get RTX 3050 TI and RTX 3060 which is what we have whereas the G15 is a little more gaming-oriented.

-Asus Zephyrus G15 vs M16: So, intel is getting there this is better than what they were stuck on for years which is 14 nanometers but still the fan noise is more noticeable by 8 dB or so more which is significantly a lot just 8 decibels more and they have pretty much the same cooling solution inside the source as they tweaked it a little bit sounds like the fans have a little bit more volume.
+So, intel is getting there this is better than what they were stuck on for years which is 14 nanometers but still, the fan noise is more noticeable by 8 dB or so more which is significantly a lot just 8 decibels more and they have pretty much the same cooling solution inside the source as they tweaked it a little bit sounds like the fans have a little bit more volume.

-but not in terms of pricing because both of these right now list for 1849.
+but not in terms of pricing because both of these rights are now listed for 1849.

-You may find retailers who are gouging and charging you more because there are shortages on gaming laptops but that is the list price
+You may find retailers who are gouging and charging you more because there are shortages of gaming laptops but that is the list price

-So, you’re looking at what you can get for 1849.99 that’s makes this a fair comparison obviously I would love to have the 3070 to test on the m16
+So, you’re looking at what you can get for 1849.99 which makes this a fair comparison I would love to have the 3070 to test on the m16

 Because it would make better use of the QHD display when playing games whereas the 3060 has some trouble maintaining 60 frames per second on the most demanding AAA titles at QHD plus resolution

-Asus Zephyrus G15 vs M16: The G15 actually a little hotter and the CPU temperatures are a little hotter running in turbo mode but not extremely hot 80 centigrade, 85 centigrade for the CPU when doing something like cyberpunk which is very demanding versus the intel is very chill
+The G15 is a little hotter and the CPU temperatures are a little hotter running in turbo mode but not extremely hot 80 centigrade, 85 centigrade for the CPU when doing something like cyberpunk which is very demanding versus the intel is very chill

-I’ll keep it at 75 to 80 centigrade so surface temperature correspondingly a little bit cooler both of these are pretty thin and metal clad so you’re going to feel the heat on them
+I’ll keep it at 75 to 80 centigrade so the surface temperature is correspondingly a little bit cooler both of these are pretty thin and metal-clad so you’re going to feel the heat on them

 So, I know some of you were thinking the 16 by 10 aspect ratio and the m16 would be suffering more from the heat that blows up

 Because it goes all the way down there’s no big bottom bezel like the g15 has well.
-I tested with my heat gun while playing games and I can tell you that surprisingly the bottom of the actual lcd on the m16 gets as hot sometimes is 50 degrees centigrade, which is the same as the g15.
+I tested with my heat gun while playing games and I can tell you that surprisingly the bottom of the actual LCD on the m16 gets as hot sometimes as 50 degrees centigrade, which is the same as the g15.

 So, you know hotter it does rise and we’re not talking a whole lot of space really before temperatures would reduce and dissipate.

-So, it certainly isn’t any better of the g15 in terms of blowing heat against the screen for those who are concerned about that, now ASUS says they designed for its high temperature tolerant displays
+So, it certainly isn’t any better than the g15 in terms of blowing heat against the screen for those who are concerned about that, now ASUS says they designed it for its high-temperature tolerant displays

-I have a little bit more IPS glow on the m16, but actually rather both of them are quite good and some of the nicest display you’ll ever see on a gaming laptop.
+I have a little bit more IPS glow on the m16, but, instead, both of them are quite good and have some of the nicest displays you’ll ever see on a gaming laptop.

 All right how about actual performance gaming and non-gaming I mean that’s the point of laptops like these isn’t it again 3060 versus 3070.

-So really close enough there in performance for both of these some will win one test versus the other test.
+So close enough there in performance for both of these, some will win one test versus the other.

-Asus Zephyrus G15 vs M16: I find AMD does a little better on blender some people think that intel does better in Revit that’s partly because of the config out of the box so to speak with Revit favours intel and you have to do a little more tweaking with your software setup for that reason.
+I find AMD does a little better on blender some people think that intel does better in Revit that’s partly because the config out of the box so to speak with Revit favours intel and you have to do a little more tweaking with your software setup for that reason.

 Now with the m16 you gotta drop down to 1080p plus resolution may be to achieve the same thing or you know if you’re playing a competitive first-person shooter like cs go or something where high frame rates are given